maiisthebest/flower-shop/docs/getting-started.md

 By following these best practices, you can ensure that your tests are effective, maintainable, and provide a solid safety net for your React applications 😁

-In the next part, we'll delve into more advanced testing scenarios and strategies that will enhance your testing skills further including mock network calls and integration testing.
+In the next part, we'll delve into more advanced testing scenarios and strategies that will enhance your testing skills further including **mock network calls** and **integration testing**.

 ## Resources